 Now you'll find out how much of a mess your in for.
-This ones not to bad, its bleed out but none of the guts are ruptured, kidneys are still warm confirming that it was found not long after death.
+This ones not to bad, its bled out but none of the guts are ruptured, kidneys are still warm confirming that it was found not long after death.
 Once you've got all the guts, lungs and end of windpipe out its time to make the incisions for skinning.

 Doing this right saves a lot of extra work, cut from the inside of the skin with the blade towards you to avoid cutting hair and damaging meat.
-Go round the neck, the joint on each leg and then cut form each leg along the outside to meet the initial opening cut.
+Go round the neck, the joint on each leg and then cut from each leg along the outside to meet the initial opening cut.

 If you've done this properly you can put the knife down and skin it by hand.